JCalderan/xebicon2019-spinnaker-handson/part1/exercise1/README.md

 In order to create your first application:
 - click the "**Action**" button in the upper right corner
 - select "**Create Application**"
-- fill the form (see image below)
+- fill in the form (see image below)
 - save by clicking the green "**Create**" button

 ![Spinnaker application creation form](applicationForm.png)

-One the application is created, you should be redirected to the **Infrastructure** page.
+Once the application is created, you should be redirected to the **Infrastructure** page.
 ![Infrastructure page for the application HelloWorld](infraHomePage.png)

 ## Deploy the application